 To avoid such issues regulators look for a solution that is not tightly coupled with creating a new taxonomy version.

 Using Typed Dimension to Meet Changing Business Requirements

-One workaround for this example is to define the ageing buckets as an open list and hence as a typed dimension.
-With typed dimension the need to define the exact ageing buckets in the taxonomy goes away.
-The filers can define the ageing buckets as per their own reporting patterns.
-However the concern in keeping an open list is that filers are given unlimited flexibility to provide classification buckets as they wish.
+One workaround for this example is to define the aging buckets as an open list and hence as a typed dimension.
+With typed dimension, the need to define the exact aging buckets in the taxonomy goes away.
+The filers can define the aging buckets as per their reporting patterns.
+However, the concern in keeping an open list is that filers are given unlimited flexibility to provide classification buckets as they wish.